Brooks-Willis/dance_bot/fiducial_tracking/README.md

 Please note that this setup process clobbers existing camera calibration files in target folders.
 If you have camera calibration files that you want to keep, do not run the setup scripts without first modifying them.

+This setup process assumes that you already have ROS Hydro installed on your system (It should theoretically work with Indigo as well, but it has only been tested with Hydro).

 Configuration for this setup process is in ```video_device.txt```.
 It is currently configured to read from your computer's webcam (```dev/video0```).
 If you wish to read from a different device, please edit ```video_device.txt```.

 ## [ar_pose](http://wiki.ros.org/ar_pose)